AntonioIonica/Automation_testing/README.md

 # Automation_testing
- Testing courses
+ Automation testing using Selenium, OOP, postman, api, python exercises

-Every course is a lesson and there is also an exercises folder with homeworks
+The given packages represent different courses and exercises with examples and some scripts from the internet